 We have a popular children's choir and lunchtime recorder clubs.
 In addition, if you would like your child to learn to play a different musical instrument, please ask about tuition at school.
-We currently offer lessons in brass, woodwind, strings and keyboard.
+The Local Authority currently offer lessons in brass, woodwind, strings and keyboard in school.
 Please note that there is a termly fee for these lessons.